-We have a wifi dongle in our van and it's BRILLIANT.
-We regularly have multiple devices connected to it at once without problem.
-Yes, occasionally it's a slow connection, but for convenience and power-saving we haven't found anything to beat it.
-We charge it using a 12v charger while driving and it easily lasts a couple of days when we're wild camping.
+I have a wifi dongle in the van and it’s BRILLIANT.
+I regularly have multiple devices connected to it at once without problem.
+Yes, occasionally it’s a slow connection, but for convenience and power-saving I haven’t found anything to beat it.
+I charge it using a 12v charger while driving and it easily lasts a couple of days when wild camping.

 We use an old, second-hand iPad with Co-Pilot navigation app installed onto it.
 It’s been great and we love the offline map feature.

 If you don’t want an app, these campervan sat navs are awesome and very useful- particularly if you have a bigger, taller van.

 Also, be careful where you mount your sat nav.
 Many countries now say it’s illegal to have the satnav mounted on the windscreen or blocking the driver’s view.
 We use a mount on our dashboard, where it’s low enough to not cause any problems.
 Here are some options you may like:

 One of the joys of touring Europe in a campervan is the freedom.
 We love being able to park in remote locations for days on end.
 Having to find a campsite every night so we had electricity would really ruin that!
 (Not to mention blow our vanlife budget!)

 The solution is an inverter (and possibly a power pack depending on how power hungry you are.

 We charge whilst we’re driving by running the inverter as we drive, which charges the laptops.
 We charge phones/ iPads using USB sockets in the cab.